axbg/awesome-web/README.md

 * [What The Font?](https://www.myfonts.com/WhatTheFont/) - look up that smooth-looking font directly from images
 * [JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/) - yep, you could use a plugin, but a website sometimes seems snappier, doesn't it?
 * [xPath Finder](https://chrome.google.com/webstore/detail/xpath-finder/ihnknokegkbpmofmafnkoadfjkhlogph) - actually, an extension, but still web-based
+* [Choose a license](https://choosealicense.com/) - everything you need to know about licensing your work in an open-source way